Strong, Grey Women

 |

-We are looking for 10 women aged 60+, who live in Victoria, who currently dye their hair and are willing stop dying their hair for a year, be photographed each month and share their experiences publicly.
-Pair up with your Bestie and we will work with you each month to explore your strengths and protecting yourself against internalised ageism.
-Face to face meetings will be hosted in Melbourne, please let us know if you are unable to unable to make these and we can discuss local options.
-For more information about what is involved, download the information sheet and consent form below. |
+We are looking for 10 women (all ages), who live in Victoria, who currently dye their hair because they are greying and are willing stop dying their hair for a year, be photographed and share their experiences publicly.
+Pair up with a Bestie and we will work with you to explore your strengths and protecting yourself against internalised ageism.
+Check out the info sheet for more details here. |

 Gallery